moebrowne/mountainofcode.co.uk/Git-Seperate-SSH-Keys.md

 The `GIT_SSH_COMMAND` environment variable was only added in Git v2.3 so can only be used in v2.3 and above

+## Cascading Config

+I used `git config -l` to check for the existence of the config variable and the nice thing about this is that this checks not only the config of the current repo but the global Git config to so you could for example define a default key globally and override it where you need to

 ##  Notes